jsfiddle/togetherjs/site/docs/index.md

 Make note of the app name after running `heroku create` You can check that everything is running by going to http://your-app-name-here.herokuapp.com/status

+## Addons

+There is an addon for Firefox in [addon/](https://github.com/mozilla/togetherjs/tree/develop/addon).

+This isn't intended to be the "normal" way anyone uses TogetherJS, but it is a development tool to try TogetherJS out on a site that hasn't integrated `togetherjs-min.js` itself.
+When you activate the addon (via a link in the [Add-On Toolbar](https://support.mozilla.org/en-US/kb/add-on-bar-quick-access-to-add-ons)) it simply adds `togetherjs-min.js` to every page in that tab (until you close the tab or turn it off).
+Also if you open a link with `#&togetherjs=...` (the code used in the share link) it will automatically turn TogetherJS on for the tab.

+### Installing

+A simple way to install is simply to [click this link](https://togetherjs.com/togetherjs.xpi) in Firefox, and install the addon.
+You can turn the addon on or off via the addon manager.
+No restart is required.

+### Building

+You can build the addon using the [Addon-SDK](https://addons.mozilla.org/en-US/developers/builder).
+Once you've installed the SDK, go into the `addon/` directory and run `cfx xpi` to create an XPI (packaged addon file) or `cfx run` to start up Firefox with the addon installed (for development).

 ## Getting Help